For a general introduction to quantum sensing, please go to Quantum sensing.

 Ultrafast quantum optics – extending quantum control towards the femto- and attosecond time scales

-The aim of this project is to improve the control of coherent XUV pulses generated by high-order harmonic generation or free electron lasers.
+The aim of this project is to develop techniques for quantum control down to the extreme ultraviolet wave length region and on the sub femtosecond time scale using pulses generated by high-order harmonic generation or free electron lasers.
 The pulses will then be used to produce entangled two-electron wave packets.

 Principal investigators: Johan Mauritsson and Anne L’Huillier, Lund University